nushell-prophet/nu-history-tools/README.md

 ## Analyze your stats and benchmark them with other users' submissions.

+The output of `analyze-history` contains a lot of informational messages (as you can see in the next block).
+These informational messages can be silenced using the `--quiet` flag.

 ```nushell
 > use nu-history-tools; let $res = nu-history-tools analyze-history; $res | first 10
 *******************************************************************************